 Looking for some Italian inspiration?
+There are many great places to see in Italy.
 Check out these 19 recommended Italian cities and towns.

 It’s hard to go wrong when visiting Italy, but here are some of the travel community’s favorite cities (in no particular ranking order)!